-In one corner of the discussion were a number of older anthropologists who took an essentialist view of Inuit culture and deplored its loss.
-In 1959, E.S.
-Carpenter of the University of Toronto publicly denounced the "tragedy of misunderstanding and ignorance" whereby romantics and bureaucrats were preventing any movement to "assist them [Inuit] in their adjustment to modern life and, at the same time, to preserve their ancient culture in book and film."79 He denounced the "little old ladies" who he ridiculed as "defenders of the igloo" for wanting to "insist that the Eskimo regain" the precarious life of other times.
+of misunderstanding and ignorance" whereby romantics and bureaucrats were preventing any movement to "assist [Inuit] in their adjustment to modern life and, at the same time, to preserve their ancient culture in book and film."
+He denounced the "little old ladies" who he ridiculed as "defenders of the igloo" for wanting to "insist that the Eskimo regain" the precarious life of other times.
 Carpenter praised recent government initiatives to treat Inuit as human beings and he mocked the view that they were being "destroyed."
 But he denounced the Northern Administration for failing to support academic fieldwork, failing to "put on record the meaning of life to these arctic peoples."
 He went on:

 Now that Eskimo culture has fallen before our needs and power, and the Eskimo themselves are abandoning their ancient traditions, these are offered to us, briefly, at this moment.
-If we seize this opportunity and preserve these traditions in book and film, we enrich our own lives and, perhaps not incidentally, reaffirm that minorities, if not in flesh, at least in tradition, can survive in a modern democracy,
+If we seize this opportunity and preserve these traditions in book and film, we enrich our own lives and, perhaps not incidentally, reaffirm that minorities, if not in flesh, at least in tradition, can survive in a modern democracy.

 Inuit dignity and the enriching of the dominant society both seemed to Carpenter to require the program, which came to be known (and tolerably well-funded) as the "urgent ethnology" program of the National Museum of Canada.
-But in general he stood on the same ground as Canada's pre-eminent student of the Inuit, Diamond Jenness.
-Nearly 80 years old and retired from government service since 1948, Jenness in 1966 published a stinging indictment of administrators who had made Inuit "the pawns of history" and - in his stereotyped view - extinguished them as a separate race or culture.
-His essay in R. St. J. Macdonald's collection, The Arctic Frontier, is simultaneously defeatist, anti-modern and assimilationist.
-Canada, he said, had allowed Inuit to corrode in idleness because she could not make up her mind what to do with them: 80
+But in general he stood on the same ground as Canada's preeminent student of the Inuit, Diamond Jenness.
+Nearly eighty years old and retired from government service since 1948, Jenness in 1966 published a stinging indictment of administrators who had made Inuit "the pawns of history" and-in his biased view-extinguished them as a separate race or culture.
+His essay in R. St. J. Macdonald's collection, The Arctic Frontier, is simultaneously defeatist, anti-modern, and assimilationist.
+Canada, he said, had allowed Inuit to corrode in idleness because she could not make up her mind what to do with them: